orsonteodoro/gcf2/README.md

 #### Pulseaudio can't record mic

 It depends on the security tradeoff.
 You can use LD_PRELOAD or unCFI more packages to get rid of missing symbols.
 This issue affects web browsers.
-It helps to `pulseaudio -k` with the same user to remove the older build instance.
+Increased migation for a dependency of pulseaudio was favored resulting in a broken `pulseaudio -k`, so using `killall -9 pulseaudio` with the same user should be used instead.

 ## One liners